colindoyle0000/colindoyle-website/content/laj2023/syllabus/teaching-method.md

 For assistance with class technology, such as class recordings, Brightspace, or Zoom, please contact LLS Instructional Technology at: <br> [instructional.technology@lls.edu.][12]

+## Generative A.I.
+Policy

+Students in this class are permitted to use generative A.I. tools to assist them in their work.
+However, students must disclose their use of generative A.I. tools.

+If you used generative A.I. for help while working on your final paper, please include the following with your submission email:

+A brief write-up explaining what tools you used, how you used those tools, and your thoughts on their usefulness.

+If you relied upon help from a chatbot like Chat GPT, you must include the transcript of your conversations with the chatbot related to your work in this class.
+Likewise, if you rely on another A.I. tool that produces a record of your interactions, you must include that record as well.

 [^1]:	Section 3.2 of the JD Handbook states, “A student is required to attend classes regularly.
 A student may be withdrawn, and/or excluded from an examination, and given a failing grade in any course in which the student has not maintained a satisfactory attendance record.”

 [1]:	mailto:Colin.Doyle@lls.edu?subject=Absent%20from%20Class